How to Build a Compelling Personal Brand: Mental Health and the Challenge of Objectivity

 This may be the biggest hurdle in personal branding.
 It’s hard enough to be objective when you’re working full-time on any brand.
 First, there’s a huge temptation to overestimate the importance of your brand in people’s lives.
 Sure, if you’re the brand manager on Ragu spaghetti sauce, you’re going to be obsessed.
 It’s your work, what you think about it every day.
 How many times a day do other people think of spaghetti sauce, and when they do, how deeply to they think or care about it?

-There’s also the temptation to see the brand from only a positive perspective, overestimating the important of factual claims and minimizing the implications of product/service flaws or consumer problems.
+There’s also the temptation to see the brand from only a positive perspective, overestimating the important of factual claims and minimizing the implications of product/service flaws or consumer perceptions.
 “Ragu is made from tomatoes that are of a higher quality than the craft sauce brands!”
 Like that matters to people who just paid triple for that jar of sauce at Whole Foods or Eataly whether it’s true or not.

 While we may constantly obsess over how people perceive us, especially those we work with or would like to work with, I find that job-seekers and others in need of strong personal brands become so overwhelmed with fear – some with an added does of low self-esteem thrown in for good measure, that that they completely underestimate their potential role in the lives of their targets and their own self-importance.